 All students are required to take a writing proficiency exam when they begin their studies at JPCatholic.
 Students entering in the fall quarter will take the exam during orientation or the first weeks of the fall quarter.
 Students entering in other quarters will work with the Registrar to schedule a time for the writing proficiency exam.
 All students are required to pass the writing proficiency exam before they will be allowed to register for classes in their junior year.
 Students who do not pass the writing proficiency exam when they enter will be required to take HUMA122 College Writing I. As part of this course, students will retake the writing proficiency exam.
+Any student who does not pass the writing proficiency exam after taking HUMA122 College Writing I will be required to retake it.
 Any student who does not pass the writing proficiency exam after taking HUMA122 College Writing I will be required to work with the Writing Center and their advisor to pass the writing proficiency exam.